isobelcochrane938/notes/README.md

 # 2024-03-08
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always remember to write concise, well-documented code that is easy to understand and maintain.
 Finally, don't be afraid to ask for help or to learn new skills.
 The programming world is constantly changing, so staying up-to-date with the latest technologies and trends will set you apart from the competition.

+# 2024-03-09
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, based on profiling and measurement data."

+In more detail, this quote emphasizes that striving to make your code highly optimized before it's needed or without evidence-based reasoning can lead to complex, hard-to-understand code.
+It's better to ensure correctness and good design initially, as most of the time, the bottlenecks we anticipate aren't the actual ones.
+Profiling tools help identify where optimizations are genuinely required, allowing for targeted improvements that yield significant performance boosts.